Ceramic Implants · For patients from Helsinki

 Zirconia, not metal - and why it matters

-- Metal-free zirconia - no titanium in the jaw
+- Only zirconia - no titanium and no metal alloys

 05 Planned in 3D, explained in English